Neighborhood Guides

 Are there good restaurants and nightlife downtown?

 Absolutely.
-Downtown Wilmington has one of the most vibrant food and nightlife scenes in coastal North Carolina, with over 100 restaurants and bars along Front Street and the Riverwalk.
+Downtown Wilmington has one of the most vibrant food and nightlife scenes in coastal North Carolina, with over 100 restaurants and bars along Front Street and the Riverwalk — everything from fine dining to a casual brewpub, most of it within walking distance.

 Ready to Explore Historic Downtown?